This post may contain affiliate links. Please read my disclosure policy.

 Homemade Balsamic Glaze Recipe - Balsamic glaze is so simple to make at home with just two ingredients!
 Delicious on so many dishes! // addapinch.com

-Then, remove it from the heat and allow it to cool.
-I then like to pour it into a glass bottle and store in the refrigerator to use.
-It will keep for months, but we generally go through it fairly quickly.
+Cool the balsamic glaze.
+Remove it from the heat and allow it to cool.
+Pour it into a glass bottle and store it in the refrigerator to use.
+It will keep in the refrigerator for up to two weeks, but we generally go through it fairly quickly.

-You can size the recipe based on what you need – double it if you want to make enough to keep on hand for a while or halve it if you just want to make a little bit to serve over a salad.
+You can size the recipe based on what you need – double it if you want to make enough to use in numerous recipes or halve it if you just want to make a little bit to serve over a salad.

 Watermelon Feta Bites Recipe // addapinch.com